-Number The value is interpreted as a number and displayed with the configur number of decimal places.
-Optionally you can enable a thousands separate Percent The value is interpreted as a percent.
+Number The value is interpreted as a number and displayed with the configured number of decimal places.
+Optionally you can enable a thousands separator.
+Percent The value is interpreted as a percent.
 Scientific Numbers are written in scientific notation.
 Currency Values are interpreted as numbers and a currency symbol is appended.
-Date In case the underlying datatype is not a date type, you have to additionally specify the source format.
+Date The value is interpreted as a date and output in the specified target format In case the underlying datatype is not a date type, you have to additionally specify the source format.
 In this case also need to specify how to treat erroneous dates.
 Via the options clean erroneous dates and replace erroneous dates you can configure how this is done.
-If clean erroneous dates is enabled, then a date which is in the correct format but not a valid date (e.g., 35/03/2012) is turned into the most probable correct date (in this case 04/04/2012).
-For values that are not in the correct format (e.g. "last tuesday") the second option allows you to define a replacement.
-Here you can also provide an expression using the \${}-expression language with the replacement value for the existing value.
+If clean erroneous dates is enabled, then a date which is in the correct format but not a valid date (e.g., 35/03/2012) is turned into the most probable correct date (in this case $04/04/2012$).
+For values that are not in the correct format (e.g., "last tuesday") the second option allows you to define a replacement.
+He you can also provide an expression using the \${}-expression language with the replacement value for the existing value.
 See Appendix Expression language on page 59.
 Text Interprets the value as text - In this way, for example, preceding zeros are kept.
-Template Allows to use an $\{\}$ -expression language expression.
+Template Allows to use an \${}-expression language expression.
 See Appendix Ex- pression language on page 59.